 - Add the remaining blueberries and cook for 8-10 more minutes.

 - Serve warm.

-To make a thicker sauce combine 2 Tbsp of water with 1 Tbsp of cornstarch and whisk together to make a slurry.
+To make a thicker sauce combine 2 tablespoon of water with 1 tablespoon of cornstarch and whisk together to make a slurry.
 Then slowly pour into the blueberry compote at the end of the cooking process and stir until the sauce thickens.

 Keywords: easy blueberry compote, healthy blueberry compote, easy blueberry sauce recipe, homemade blueberry sauce, blueberry compote recipe